AI Literacy for Health Professions | Health AI

 • A completed draft AI use protocol tailored to their specific context

-• A prioritized list of validation gaps and recommended remediation steps
+• A prioritized list of validation gaps and remediation steps

-• A document ready for submission to institutional review, compliance, or an IRB
+• A document ready for institutional review, compliance, or an IRB

 "The benchmark-only standard is no longer defensible.
 Validation is a lifecycle discipline – and it begins with the humans making decisions, not the software monitoring them."